 2007 Gold Sovereign

-In nearly every gold bullion Sovereign, the Monarch's portrait is depicted on the coin's obverse.
 The first of the modern Sovereigns hosted a portrait of King George III and the 'St George and the Dragon' design by Benedetto Pistrucci, an Italian engraver who became Chief Medallist at The Royal Mint.
 This 2007 Sovereign coin hosts a portrait of HM The Queen, Elizabeth II.
-The current Monarch, HM Queen Elizabeth II, is also the longest reigning of all time, overtaking her great-great grandmother Queen Victoria in 2015.
+HM Queen Elizabeth II is also the longest reigning British Monarch of all time, overtaking her great-great grandmother Queen Victoria in 2015.
 At just twenty-five-years-old, the then Princess Elizabeth was pronounced Queen in 1952 with her Coronation taking place in June 1953.

 Buy a 2007 Gold Sovereign